From Trope to Table

 Trope-procedures fail in predictable ways.
 The premise becomes disprovable with one check.
 Stakes attach to a single PC.
 Withdrawal preserves assets and reputation.
 Urgency is described but never changes the world or the characters.
 Resolution closes doors instead of opening commitments.
 Too many unknowns land at once and there is no prioritization signal.
 Jurisdiction is absent and consequences feel arbitrary.

-Because even the most prepared story RPGs are still in a sense run on the fly, with a high degree of uncertainty, this isn’t going to come off perfectly every time.
+Even the most prepared story RPGs are run on the fly with a high degree of uncertainty, so this isn’t going to come off perfectly every time.

 Next